BenjaminJacobs1/JoinTeam/README.md

 known issues:
 -	NS2 vote randomize ready room will problably not work properly
 -	The plugin set bots skill to 750.
 This influence the team average skills.
--	Some People might be able to join a team, because the plugin was not able to get their skill, or their skill is equal to -1.
+-	Some People might be able to join a team, because the plugin was not able to get their skill , or their skill is equal to -1.

 TODO list:
 -	The skill calculation/displayed should be coherent with NS2+ scoreboard, regarding bots and defaultskill=750 parameter
 -	restrict the case where a player want to join the team with less people but decrease balance.
 	Depending on the number of people in RR, and the skill of those peoples.

 Note:
-test folder come from Shine github repository.
+Test folder comes from Shine github repository and is only present on github.
-Not available on steam workshop